Mikarnage/sidebar_hide/README.md

 Features
 ====================

- * Using cookie to remember status of the sidebar (hidden or not)
+ * Using localStorage to remember status of the sidebar (hidden or not) per each page

 Installation
 ====================